-Here are some ways you can take advantage of Stories:
+Here are some ways you can take advantage of Stories with each Instagram user:

 - Start conversations with viewers.
-You can have viewers DM you a keyword and send coupons, free demos, and other lead magnets, automatically.
+You can have viewers DM you a keyword and send coupons, free demos, and other lead magnets, automatically in an Instagram story.

 - Show your products in use.
-Potential customers may want to see tutorials or product use cases to compel them to buy.
+Potential customers may want to see tutorials when viewing an Instagram story, or product use cases to compel them to buy.